California Water Service

 California Water Service, commonly known as Cal Water, is an American company providing drinking water and wastewater services to a number of regions within the state of California.
 It was founded in 1926 and is based in San Jose, California, and provides service across multiple local districts, reaching more than 484,900 customers.

+Origins

+California Water Service Company started in 1926 through the acquisition of five separate water systems: